keithledgerwood/WICLab-guide/009-Microsoft-365.md

 configuration is now shown under the Provisioning tab.
 The integration configuration you just created is under the Integration tab.

-There are two provisioning directions supported by this integration:
+There are two provisioning directions supported by this integration.

 ## Enable provisioning to app